propelorm/Propel2/documentation/behaviors/delegate.markdown

 $account->save();
 {% endhighlight %}

 On the other hand, it is not possible to cascade delegation to yet another model.
-So even if the `profile` table delegates to another `detail` table, the methods of the `Detail` model won't be accessibe to the `Profile` objects.
+So even if the `profile` table delegates to another `detail` table, the methods of the `Detail` model won't be accessible to the `Profile` objects.

 ## Parameters ##